CoopGame for

 In this section we introduce some useful functionality for cooperative games which we will use later when we discuss games with special structure, game properties as well as set-valued and point-valued solution concepts for cooperative games.

-We can easily zero-normalize a given game vector v into a corresponding
+We can easily zero-normalize a given game vector \(v\) into a corresponding zero-normalized

 library(CoopGame)